ramcodehub/bondly/frontend/src/Database/database2.md

-# CRM Database Schema Documentation
+# Bondly Database Schema Documentation

-This document describes the database schema for the CRM system implemented in **Supabase/PostgreSQL**.
+This document describes the database schema for the Bondly system implemented in **Supabase/PostgreSQL**.
 It covers table structures, relationships, and data types for easy reference in your IDE.

 ---